Benzinger

-Jochen Benzinger (born 1961) began his professional training in 1978 at the Pforzheim Goldsmiths' School, where he became captivated by the ancient craft of guilloché.
-After completing his master certification with distinction, he founded his own workshop in 1984, initially serving the local jewelry industry.
-His breakthrough into watchmaking came when Gerd-Rüdiger Lang of Chronoswiss commissioned him for hand-guilloché dials, marking the first time his name appeared on a watch dial.
-Over the decades, as Pforzheim's watch and jewelry sector declined from 30,000 workers to approximately 2,000, Benzinger acquired liquidated antique machines and tooling from closing workshops.
-Today he operates around 20 different machines, many over a century old.
-He has created dials and decorative work for IWC, Chronoswiss, Glashütte Original, Moritz Grossmann, and Fabergé's Imperial eggs.
+Jochen Benzinger began his career as an engraver in 1978 at the Pforzheim Goldsmiths' School, initially working on gold jewelry.
+He founded his own workshop in 1984.
+His breakthrough into watchmaking came when Gerd-Rüdiger Lang of Chronoswiss commissioned hand-guilloché dials, marking the first time Benzinger's name appeared on a watch dial.
+As Pforzheim's watch and jewelry sector declined from 30,000 workers to approximately 2,000, Benzinger acquired liquidated antique machines from closing workshops.
+Today he operates around 20 different machines, many over a century old, producing approximately 50 watches per year across three labels.
+He has created dials for IWC, Chronoswiss, Glashütte Original, Moritz Grossmann, and Fabergé's Imperial eggs.
 Rolls-Royce enlisted him for dashboard clocks in the eighth-generation Phantom.
-In 2017, he partnered with Markus Grieb to form Grieb & Benzinger for high-complication pieces, and later launched his own manufacture calibre, the GAP 1, developed with Austrian watchmaker Habring.
+In 2017, he partnered with Markus Grieb for high-complication pieces under Grieb & Benzinger.

 LuxuryMOVEMENT TYPES